 My minor complaints

-1. Much like the payment schedule, they don’t provide advance notice about any details of your schedule, even when these details are crucial for planning your life.
+1. Much like the payment schedule, they don’t provide advance notice about any details of my schedule, even when these details are crucial for planning your life.

 2. Monthly forms require repetitive information.
 New documents are needed for each stipend payment (every month), and stipends are withheld if not submitted on time.
 Often given just 3-4 days to complete, which is especially challenging during winter and summer breaks where you might be traveling or home without constant internet access. – one winter break I was backpacking in the mountains; when I got word of a 3 day deadline.